HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/normalization.md

 ## Description

+The normalization is a method that adjusts the scale of data attributes, typically by converting values to a standard range (e.g., zero mean and unit variance), facilitating more efficient and accurate model training.
+This algorithm offers flexibility by allowing normalization based on pre-defined parameters, calculated statistics from provided data files, or manual input of mean and standard deviation.
+Additionally, it supports denormalizing rule files for more interpretable results.
+The process generates normalized data files and denormalized rule files, and is especially useful when preparing data for [Dimlp](../dimlp/overview.md) models.

 ## Arguments list
 The `normalization` algorithm works with both required and optional arguments.
 Each argument has specific properties: